openstack/tacker/doc/source/install/deploy_openwrt.rst

 Once tacker is installed successfully, follow the steps given below to get started with deploying OpenWRT as VNF.

-1.Ensure Glance already contains OpenWRT image.
+1. Ensure Glance already contains OpenWRT image.

 Normally, Tacker tries to add OpenWRT image to Glance while installing via devstack.
 By running **openstack image list** to check OpenWRT image if exists.
 If not, download the customized image of OpenWRT 15.05.1 [#f1]_.
 Unzip the file by using the command below:

 .. code-block:: console